You can integrate Voximplant calls into native Android Phone application via ConnectionService.

-ConnectionService resolves the situation of multiple calls from various applications that also use the ConnectionService API, such as switching between calls on hold or answering an incoming call when you're already on a call.
+A self-managed ConnectionService resolves the situation of multiple calls from various applications that also use the ConnectionService API, such as switching between calls on hold or answering an inbound call when you're already on a call.
 It also allows answering or declining calls on wearable devices.

 Manifest declarations and permissions

 To integrate a self-managed ConnectionService, declare the